timphilip12/Consumer-Complaint-Text-Analysis/README.md

 <img src="Images/nrc sentiment per state.png" height = 300, width = 800>

 ## Conclusion
 I can conclude that the sentiment analysis on the narrative of the consumer complaints is overall negative.
 For both, Bing and nrc, the result are way negative.
-Both of the shapes
+The Bing and the nrc shapes look very similar with both sentiment per product and sentiment per state with way bigger values for the nrc.